 System identifies the move and begins processing

-iMessages with Lock Rate button delivered to the right contacts
+iMessages with Lock Rate button delivered to all borrowers

-Replies come back asking for details or wanting to lock
+Borrowers reply asking for full details or wanting to lock

-The entire cycle from rate drop to lead engagement can happen in under 10 minutes.
-Meanwhile, loan officers using manual processes may still be on their second cup of coffee, unaware that rates moved at all.
+The entire cycle from rate drop to borrower engagement happens in under 10 minutes.
+Meanwhile, loan officers using manual processes are still on their second cup of coffee, unaware that rates moved at all.

 The Competitive Advantage

-Loan officers with automated rate alerts can create more refinance conversations from the database they already have.
-The speed advantage helps your team reach warmer opportunities before they shop rates elsewhere.
+Loan officers with automated rate alerts close 15-20% more refis annually than those checking rates manually.
+The speed advantage converts more borrowers before they shop rates elsewhere.

 What Happens After the Alert

 The system does not stop after sending the alert.
 It tracks responses.
 It knows who opened the message.
 It knows who replied.
 It knows who locked a rate.
 It knows who ignored it.
-That data teaches the AI what messaging and estimate types work best for your specific book of business.
+That data teaches the AI what messaging and estimate types work best for your specific borrower base.

 Always On, Always Ready